-Confirm that all hard disk drives, hard disk controllers are compatible with the installed version of Windows.
+Confirm that all hard disk drives and hard disk controllers are compatible with the installed version of Windows.

-It is also possible that the system motherboard may have issues, such as a scratched trace, or a defective component.
+The system motherboard might have issues, such as a scratched trace or a defective component.
 A failing power supply can also cause issues.

-Overclocking (setting the CPU to run at speeds above the rated specification) can cause this error.
-If you have overclocked the computer that is experiencing the error, return the CPU to the default clock speed setting.
-You can also disable memory caching of the BIOS to try to resolve the problem if that option is available.
+Overclocking is setting the CPU to run at speeds above the rated specification, which can cause this error.
+If you've overclocked the computer that's experiencing the error, return the CPU to the default clock speed setting.
+Disable memory caching of the BIOS to try to resolve the problem if that option is available.

-Check the System Log in Event Viewer for additional error messages that might help identify the device or driver that is causing the error.
+Check the System Log in Event Viewer for other error messages that might help identify the device or driver that's causing the error.

 Check the availability of updates for the ACPI/BIOS, the hard driver controller, or network cards from the hardware manufacturer.

-If the error occurred after the installation of a new or updated device driver, you should remove or replace the driver.
-If, under this circumstance, the error occurs during the startup sequence, you might be able to use Safe Mode to rename or delete the faulty driver.
-If the driver is used as part of the system startup process in Safe Mode, you have to start the computer by using the Recovery Console in order to access the file.
-You may want to try the Last Known Good Configuration option.
+If the error occurred after the installation of a new or updated device driver, remove or replace the driver.
+If, under this circumstance, the error occurs during the startup sequence, use Safe Mode to rename or delete the faulty driver.
+If the driver is used as part of the system startup process in Safe Mode, start the computer by using the Recovery Console in order to access the file.
+Try the Last Known Good Configuration option.
 This option is most effective when you add only one driver or service at a time.

-If you encountered this error while upgrading to a new version of the Windows operating system, the error might be caused by a device driver, a system service, a virus scanner, or a backup tool that is incompatible with the new version.
+If you encounter this error while upgrading to a new version of the Windows operating system, the error might be caused by incompatible software.
+Examples include a device driver, a system service, a virus scanner, or a backup tool.
 If possible, remove all third-party device drivers and system services and disable any virus scanners before you upgrade.
 Contact the software manufacturer to obtain updates of these tools.
-Also make sure that you have installed the latest Windows updates.
+Also, make sure that you've installed the latest Windows updates.